 This Learning Resource utilizes the Question Formulation Technique (QFT) for analyzing historic events and primary sources.
 The QFT is an evidence-based strategy developed by the Right Question Institute that teaches all students how to create, work with, and use their own questions—building skills for lifelong learning, self-advocacy, and democratic action.
 Educators will need to set up a free account to use these materials—well worth the effort!

-Other instructional strategies embedded in this Learning Resource include using a Gallery Walk and a Consensogram for students to share their work with teachers and peers and solicit feedback, and creating a One-pager, and a Found Poem.
+Other instructional strategies embedded in this Learning Resource include using a Gallery Walk and a Consensogram for students to share their work with teachers and peers and solicit feedback, and creating a Timeline, One-pager, and a Found Poem.
 Another activity includes a Socratic Seminar to promote civic engagement and model ways for students to engage in respectful civil discourse.
 Hyperlinks with directions for each of these strategies and learning activities are included, and your feedback or suggestions are always welcome via our feedback form located at the bottom of every Learning Resource.

 You may access the original images for this Learning Resource, embedded as Google Slides, to project on a screen for whole group, face to face instruction or to share with students digitally via your school’s LMS such as Canvas or Google Classroom.
 Videos may be played directly off the New American History website.

-These Learning Resources follow a variation of the 5Es instructional model, and each section may be taught as a separate learning experience, or as part of a sequence of learning experiences using all the segments from the same episode of The Future of America’s Past.
+This Learning Resource follows a variation of the 5Es instructional model, and each section may be taught as a separate learning experience, or as part of a sequence of learning experiences using all the segments from the same episode of The Future of America’s Past.
 We provide each of our Learning Resources in multiple formats, including web-based and as an editable Google Doc for educators to teach and adapt selected learning experiences as they best suit the needs of the students and the curriculum.
 You may also wish to embed or remix them into a playlist for students working remotely or independently.